jSagvold28/Chirp/README.md

-# Chirp
-Chirp a Twitter client for the iPhone
+# Chirp - a Twitter client for iPhone